-Before beginning the installation process, the technician will meet with you to discuss where you want to place the internet equipment inside your home.
+Before beginning the installation process, our technician will meet with you to discuss where you want to place the internet equipment inside your home.
 Once a location has been determined, the installer will run the fiber-optic line from the pole directly to your house.

 To bring fiber into your home, they will drill a small hole through an exterior wall*.
 Then, the technician will install your Optical Network Terminal (ONT) and free Hunter Wi-Fi router.